-Windfall Levy: Bankers meet Tinubu for clarifications
+Windfall levy: Bankers meet Tinubu for clarifications

 The bankers are expected to share their perspective on the outcome, which included assurance on all sides and support for the President’s macroeconomic reforms.

-He said, “Two top bankers, Mr. Tony Elumelu of UBA and Mr. Ladi Balogun of FCMB wanted to have with Mr. President in company of, amongst others, the chairman FIRS, and special advisor to Mr. President on revenue, Mr. Zacch Adedeji.
+He said: “Two top bankers, Mr. Tony Elumelu of UBA and Mr. Ladi Balogun of FCMB, wanted to have with Mr. President in company of, among others, chairman of FIRS, and special advisor to Mr. President on revenue, Mr. Zacch Adedeji.

-“And we sat and we talked about the importance of the banking system and the importance of the financial system as a whole at this critical time for encouraging investments, portfolio investments, into the stock market and government securities, as well as foreign direct investment.
+“We sat and talked about the importance of the banking system and the importance of the financial system as a whole at this critical time for encouraging investments, portfolio investments, into the stock market and government securities, as well as foreign direct investment.

-He stressed the importance of mutual prosperity, where businesses thrive, jobs are created, and investors – both foreign and local – benefit, ultimately leading to a happier society.

-Elumelu believes the meeting achieved its objective of creating a prosperous perspective for all Nigerians, and he looks forward to a better future.
+He also expressed support for the government’s windfall levy which, according to him, is aimed at alleviating poverty.

 “We believe in prosperity.
 We believe in creating jobs and employment for our people.
-We believe in making sure that we democratize prosperity and that Nigerians have access to good life.
-So today we spoke about the Windfall Tax.
-We support the government.
+We believe in making sure we democratize prosperity and that Nigerians have access to good life.
+So today (yesterday), we spoke about the windfall tax; we support the government.

 “We believe that where extraordinary income has made a part of, it should go towards helping to alleviate poverty in the country, which is what the government intends to do.

-“We support that and we just believe that we should make sure that no one segment suffers and that the government is able to continue to create jobs and that businesses are also able to do well because we need mutual prosperity.
+“We support that and we just believe that we should make sure no one segment suffers and that the government is able to continue to create jobs and that businesses are also able to do well because we need mutual prosperity.”

-“Prosperity of the business owners, prosperity of the ordinary, Nigerians perspective of the investors – foreign and local, so that everyone is happy.
-So I’m happy that the meeting has gone very well.

-“The ultimate objective is to make sure that we create perspective for everyone in Nigeria and I think that has been achieved on the meeting and we hope to see a better and happier society going forward”, he said.

-The FCMB boss, Balogun, expressed confidence that the current administration will continue to support all stakeholders in the economy, promoting growth and investment.
+On his part, FCMB boss, Balogun, expressed confidence that the current administration would continue to support all stakeholders in the economy, promoting growth and investment.

 He emphasized the importance of aligning the banking sector and investment community with the government’s reform agenda.